 The Real Reason Maple Syrup Bottles Have Those Tiny Handles

-Nothing beats the smell of fresh-off-the-griddle pancakes in the morning.
-You reach across the table for the maple syrup bottle, ready to douse your stack, only to be met with a comically minuscule handle.
-If we’re being honest, the teeny-tiny handle perched on the side of the bottle isn’t exactly useable and your fingers have probably gotten stuck in them more than once.
-So why do they exist?
+Nothing beats fresh-off-the-griddle pancakes for breakfast.
+After slathering your stack in butter, you reach across the table for the maple syrup; but what part of the bottle are you going to grab—the bulky base, or that absurdly small handle?
+If we’re being honest, the teeny-tiny handle perched on the neck of the bottle isn’t very practical and your finger may even have gotten stuck in it at some point.
+So why does it exist?

-Believe it or not, there’s actually a reason why maple syrup bottles have those petite handles, but you’ll need to know a bit of history to find the answer.
+Believe it or not, there’s a reason why maple syrup bottles have those petite handles, but we’ll need to review a bit of Canadian history to find the answer.

 The origins of maple syrup